wp-plugins/wp-chatblazer/readme.txt

 The plugin is simple to install:

-1. Download `wp-chatblazer.zip`
+= Download `wp-chatblazer.zip` =
 1. Unzip
-1. Upload `wp-chatblazer` directory to your `/wp-content/plugins` directory
+2. Upload `wp-chatblazer` directory to your `/wp-content/plugins` directory
-1. Go to the plugin management page and enable the plugin
+3. Go to the plugin management page and enable the plugin

-1. Configure the plugin from `Settings -> WP-ChatBlazer`
+= Configure WP Chatblazer =
+Before adding a chat to your page/post, enter the chat host, chat height and other chat settings under [Settings -> WP-Chatblazer](options-general.php/?page=wp-chatblazer&AID=121604&BID=13699

+= Add WP Chatblazer =
+Use [WP-ChatBlazer] to add a chat to your Post or Page content, or use the "WP Chatblazer" widget to add chat to a sidebar, or use <?php echo WP_Chatblazer(); ?> to add a chat to your theme

+= Using Custom Page Template =
+Copy the file WP_Chatblazer_template.php to your theme folder for a full page chat template

 You can find full details of installing a plugin on the [plugin installation page](http://urbangiraffe.com/articles/how-to-install-a-wordpress-plugin/).